ermites-io/passwd/README.md

 * v0.2.1: (MASTER BRANCH / NOT RELEASED/TAGGED THIS IS JUST MASTER).
 	* write key'd hash tests & concurrency tests.
 (ON GOING)
 	* moved to github hosting, after slow import and downtime.
+	* cleaned up the compare() function for each profiles, as the Profile ditactes the hashing params, not the hash (per opposition to passwd.Compare() which rely on the hash to determine the parameters)

 * v0.2.0:
 	* added key'd hash ability (using sha3-256/384 instead sha1/sha256) based on facebook key'd hmac salt/hash using